Monday, July 17th, 2023, 0830-1910

 Just as I was passing the road, I noticed a hiker sitting next to the dunes.
 I really needed to have a non-crazy conversation to get my mind off the previous one, so I went over to talk to him.
 To my great relief and joy, Tom was a kiwi hiker that had also done Te Araroa.
 It was a breath of fresh air meeting someone that had so much in common and we swapped stories on the beach for over an hour.
 I guess I was still a little undecided about the river crossing, but by then I’d heard back from the charter boat guy saying he could probably give me a ride the next morning.

-I wished Tom good luck and headed out for my last 5 miles on the beach this day.
-I really screwed up with my water situation, only carrying a liter and a half when I started.
+I wished Tom good luck (and much later ran into him again in South Lake Tahoe, can you believe it!) and headed out for my last 5 miles on the beach this day.
+I really screwed up with my water situation, only carrying a liter and a half when I started in the morning.
 There was no potable water available from Florence to Winchester, so I collected water from Threemile stream, hoping I wouldn’t need to use it.
-I suspected it was pretty polluted but I’m sure I’ve drank worse.
+I suspected it was pretty polluted but I’m sure I’d drank worse.
 I vowed to drink a ton ad carry more the next day…if I got a boat ride.

 This was perhaps my favorite part all day because I did not see a single person.
 It was just me, the birds, and the tracks of a few deer.
 When I reached the jetty, I had to rock-hop along the large boulders because the dunes were roped off for the plovers.
 I actually saw adults and chicks in this area, so I tried to give them as wide a berth as possible…to my near peril because the rocks were encrusted with barnacles and had large gaps that would have sucked to fall down into.
 I was quite tired but managed a quarter mile of clambering and then some laborious walking in soft sand along the river.
 I spied the Umpqua lighthouse to the south, my 6th lighthouse this walk.
 It had a red and white flashing light…I make notes like this because it was what I was brainwashed, I mean trained, to do in the Coast Guard.
 It was probably actually a banana I was looking at.
 Who knows really knows?
 It’s all a big simulation, after all.